roobscoob/among-us-protocol/01_packet_structure/05_packet_types.md

 # Packet Types

 Below you will find a section for each type of packet that could be sent over the network.
-In each section is a short description of the packet's use case, a declaration on whether or not a packet of that type needs to be acknowleged, the structure of the packet, and an example packet broken down and annotated.
-Every packet starts with a single byte identifying its type, and so the packet structures found below will omit this byte.
+In each section is a short description of the packet's use case, a declaration on whether or not a packet of that type needs to be acknowleged, the structure of the packet, and an example packet that has been broken down and annotated.
+Every packet starts with a `byte` identifying its type, and so it will be omitted from the packet structure tables found below.

 > **Note**: Internally, these types are referred to as a `SendOption`.